Modeling Noisy Quantum Circuits Using Experimental Characterization: Experimental Characterization

 We characterize measurement of all register elements in \poughkeepsie and analyze the results using the SRO and ARO models.
 The results for direct estimation of the ARO model parameter $p_0$ and $p_1$ are shown in Fig.~\ref{fig:readoutrates}.
 The results for the SRO model correspond with $p_{\textrm{sro}} = p_0$.
 From these results, we observe a large spatial variability in readout error as well as asymmetry per register element.
 The readout of state $\ket{1}$ is almost always more error-prone than readout of state $\ket{0}$.

-The results of estimating the parameter $p_{x}$ for the depolarizing noise model of each $X$-gate are shown in Fig.~\ref{fig:xerrrates}.
+The results of estimating the parameter $p_{x}$ for the depolarizing noise model of each $X$ gate are shown in Fig.~\ref{fig:xerrrates}.
 From these results, we see spatial variability in the recovered error parameter.
 We observe one case of a negative error rate for qubit $17$ recovered from direct estimation using Eqs.~\ref{eq:readoutsyseqs1} and \ref{eq:readoutsyseqs2}.
-This is likely attributable either to inconsistencies in the error behavior for the test circuits such that the model cannot estimate a feasible parameter based on the results, or to errors for this register that are not well described by a depolarizing channel such that a different model may yield a better solution.
+Because an estimated error rate of zero is within the experimental error, this is most likely due to statistical fluctuations.
+However, it could also be attributable to inconsistencies in the error behavior for the test circuits such that the model cannot estimate a feasible parameter based on the results, or to errors for this register that are not well described by a depolarizing channel such that a different model may yield a better solution.
 All other error rates are relatively small and therefore we have not investigated model refinement for this case because of the negligible contribution to the noise.

 We next characterize the Hadamard gate.
 We characterize error rates using test circuits generated from long sequences of Hadamards acting on a single element.
 We observe small error rates which correspond on average to 0.1\% error per gate.
-We attempted to model the Hadamard noise using both a depolarizing channel and a unitary rotation, but neither model led to a better TVD than using a noiseless model for the gate.
-We concluded that error rates associated with the Hadamard operation are so small as to be negligible because the Hadamard noise was 100 times smaller than the next leading gate error.
+We attempted to model the Hadamard noise using a depolarizing channel but it did not lead to a better TVD than using a noiseless model for the gate.

+We also characterized gate error models based on unitary rotation noise in $X$, $Y$, and $Z$ for the Hadamard gate which represents coherent errors.
+These characterizations did not yield a smaller TVD than using a noiseless model.
+Our choice to restrict characterizations to computational basis measurements significantly limits the achievable accuracy or effectiveness of this model.
+In general, such characterizations are not capable of identifying arbitrary coherent noise and are limited, e.g. only $X$ and $Y$ noise have an observable effect in the $Z$ measurement basis.
+Additional test circuits could address this limitation at the expense of increased experiment count.
+For our purposes, we concluded that error rates associated with the Hadamard operation were negligible as this noise was 100 times smaller than the next leading gate error.